Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 \begin{proposition} The series $E=E\left((\xi_j,\eta_j)_{j\in[m]};R\right)$ converges uniformly on $(\xi_j,\eta_j)_{j\in[m]}\in I^{2m}$.
 Furthermore, for every positive real number $A$, \eqref{Eq:formula_to_show_3} is equal to

+with an additive error term $O_{A,\chi,m,n}\left((\log R)^{-A}\right)$. \end{proposition} The proof of this proposition will proceed in several steps: \begin{itemize} \item Substitute for $\chi $ in \eqref{Eq:formula_to_show_3} its integral representation over $\RR$ to obtain a summation of integrals over $\RR^{2m}$. \item Replace these integrals by ones over ${I^{2m}}$ up to small additive errors. \item Show the uniform (and absolute) convergence of $E$ to interchange summation and integration.
+We end up with an integral over $I^{2m}$ of a certain summation, which turns out to be the desired expression. \end{itemize} Each term of the series~\eqref{Eq:formula_to_show_3} has $\chi(\log\Nrm(\cdot)/ \log R)$ as a factor.
+Hence it suffices to consider this series over $(\ideala_j,\idealb_j)_{j \in [m]}$ all of whose entries have norm at most $R$.
+Hence it is a finite series.
+However, the term represented by the integral in Lemma~\ref{lem:prod_chi} should be considered over all $(\ideala_j,\idealb_j)_{j \in [m]}$, and hence $E$ defined in \eqref{eq:def-of-E} is an infinite series over all $(\ideala_j,\idealb_j)_{j \in [m]}$.
+This causes a subtlety in interchanging summation and integration unless we prove that $E$ converges absolutely and uniformly.

-with an additive error term $O_{A,\chi,m,n}\left((\log R)^{-A}\right)$. \end{proposition} We estimate the error caused by the change of the domain of integration from $\mathbb{R}^{2m}$ to $I^{2m}$.
-Then it turns out that this error is sufficiently small for our purpose.
-To show this, we provide several estimates as lemmas.
-First we recall the following estimate in Fourier analysis; we write down a proof for the convenience of the reader. \begin{lemma} For every real-valued $C^N$-function $f$ whose support with compact support, we have
+We begin by estimating the error caused by the change of the domain of integration from $\mathbb{R}^{2m}$ to $I^{2m}$.
+First we recall the following estimate in Fourier analysis; we write down a proof for the convenience of the reader. \begin{lemma} For every real-valued $C^N$-function $f$ with compact support, we have

 where $\Fourier(f)$ denotes the inverse Fourier transform of $f$. \end{lemma} \begin{proof} Since the support of $f$ is compact, $f\in L^1(\RR)$ holds, and then $\|\Fourier(f)\|^{}_{\infty}\leq\|f\|^{}_1<\infty$ follows.
 For every $k \in [0,N]$, since the $k$th derivative of $f$ has a compact support, there exists a real number $C_{N,f}$ such that $\|\Fourier(f^{(k)})\|^{}_{\infty}\leq C_{N,f}$.
 By integration by parts, we have $\Fourier(f')(x)=-\kyo x\Fourier(f)(x)$.
 Applying this repeatedly, we see that for all $k \in [0,N]$, $|\Fourier(f^{(k)})(x)|=|x|^k|\Fourier(f)(x)|$.
 Hence